eemmikail/hotspot-manufacturers/Aketroniks.md

 We are planing to use SX1302
 * Where are you sourcing your components from? \
 We have many suppliers in China and we can purchase from European and Asian countries.
 We have not had any problems with supply so far.
-* How many radio modules/ concentrators can you procure?
+* How many radio modules/ concentrators can you procure? \
+We can procure 50k modules.

 ## Manufacturing Information (required)
-* Have you built and delivered radio hardware products before?
+* Have you built and delivered radio hardware products before? \
-* Have you built gateways before?
+We built solar panel control systems before.
+The system has registration, security and control features.
+Güneş paneli ürettik.
+Video ve resim gelecek. Çevir cağır gelecek.
+Güneş paneli websitesi.
 * How many gateways did you make?
+* 5000 bin gateway içeren medikal ürün gönderdik.
 * If you have not built gateways before, are you using a third party manufacturer?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.

-## Proof of Identity
-Per typical KYC/AML procedures, proof of identity for major shareholders (25%+ ownership) will be expected to be provided privately to representatives from Helium Inc or DeWi board members.
-This will be attested and publicly confirmed by those representatives, e.g. as GitHub comments.
-Contact details for this will be provided after your application is submitted on GitHub.

 ## Budget & Capital (required)
 * How many of these are you hoping to make and sell?
+* 50 bin.
 * How much money will be required up-front?
 How much money do you have on-hand, and how much do you have access to?
+* Dünyadaki işlemci krizinden dolayı malzemeye erişim zor olmaktadır.
+Biz malzemeye eriştiğimiz sürece finansal bir engelimiz yoktur.
 * What is your plan for additional financing if required?
 This is the second biggest risk in new hardware ventures -- getting almost over the line and then running out of cash.
+* Atiker grupta olduğumuz ve 2.
+3. planlara ihtiyaç olmadığını söyle.

 ## Risks & Challenges (required)
 Please tell us about some of the challenges that would prevent these products from becoming a reality and how you might address them.